 Based on a true conspiracy theory.

 Rated R for strong bloody violence, graphic nudity, plentiful drug use and language

 Did You Know?

-As the Apollo 11 mission is broadcast on TV in the film, the song "Fortune Son" with Credence Clerawater Revival is played in the background, but the song was actually released in September 1969, one month after the Apollo landing.
+As the Apollo 11 mission is broadcast on TV in the film, the song "Fortunate Son" with Credence Clearwater Revival is played in the background, but the song was actually released in September 1969, one month after the Apollo landing.
 See more

 It's not that I don't understand; it's that I don't give a fuck.